thakurankit49/Dataprojects/Python Employee Attrition Project/readme.md

 This project aims to leverage data analytics to understand why employees leave the organization.
-By analyzing the Employees Data.csv dataset, I identify high-risk departments, visualize attrition-prone employee profiles, and uncover the primary drivers behind turnover to help HR teams implement better retention strategies.
+By analyzing the employees_attrition_data.csv dataset, I identify high-risk departments, visualize attrition-prone employee profiles, and uncover the primary drivers behind turnover to help HR teams implement better retention strategies.

 The analysis is performed on a dataset containing 1,470 records and 35 features.
 Key features include: